Why Target Whole Foods

 4. It’s insidiously influencing our culture.

 The public’s view of our food system is evolving due to growing awareness of factory farming and repeated undercover investigations at the worst-of-the-worst” facilities.
 But despite the fact that 99% of all animal products come from factory farms, most people believe that most animals are treated humanely, and that the industry is changing for the better.
 This is no coincidence.
 Companies like Whole Foods are actively shaping the public’s view of animal agriculture with false marketing.
-Examples include “Know what Kind of Life your Dinner Lived” and “A Hearty Helping of Animal Compassion with Every Order [of meat]”.
+Examples include “Know what Kind of Life your Dinner Lived” and “A Hearty Helping of Animal Compassion with Every Order ”.

 5. It’s buying our movement.